 - Toyota Camry

 Tips for preventing car theft

-- Keep windows rolled up and doors locked when you park.
+- Keep the windows rolled up and doors locked when you park.

 - Don't leave a set of keys in the car.

-- Hide valuable items that might lure thieves.
+- Hide valuable items that might attract thieves.

-- Install a GPS tracking system so the police can track down your stolen vehicle.
+- Install a GPS tracking system to help law enforcement locate your stolen vehicle.

 The NICB offers more tips to prevent auto theft.